-- The Head Judge is preferably a non-judging member of the judging panel, responsible for checking the accuracy of the judges' decisions, checking the scoring results with the Chief of Scoring and policing the judges' stand. - 4001.1.6.3 The Head Judge may act as a substitute judge. - The Head Judge shall ensure that all arrangements for transportation, accommodation and expenses are organised for each judge.
+The Head Judge shall ensure that all arrangements for transportation, accommodation and expenses are organised for each judge.
 The responsibility for all communications, scheduling, timetables, materials, clinics, attendance, sundry preparations and any detail concerning the judges rests with the Head Judge.
-Thus, the Head Judge shall accept all responsibility for any irregularity in the service provided by the judges to the competition. - The Head Judge shall schedule a post competition review meeting within one hour of the completion of the competition.
-The timing and location to be announced at the Team Captains' Meeting.
+Thus, the Head Judge shall accept all responsibility for any irregularity in the service provided by the judges to the competition.